Earn Your Master's in Software Engineering

 Part-time | Fully online | Financially accessible

-Your 30-credit Master of Software Engineering program includes six required courses on topics aligned with software development lifecycle, such as object-oriented design, expert software development, and software testing techniques.
-Choose four elective courses, such as Cloud Computing or Mobile Applications and Responsive Web Design, to build specific professional skillsets and enrich your overall studies.
+Your 30-credit Master of Software Engineering program includes six required courses on topics aligned with the software development lifecycles, such as object-oriented design, expert software development and software testing techniques.
+Choose up to four elective courses, such as Cloud Computing or Mobile Applications and Responsive Web Design, to build specific professional skill sets and enrich your overall studies.
+Additionally, students have the opportunity to declare a concentration in cybersecurity using their elective selections.

 The Software Engineering Industry